YX planter is an “architectural product” with a modular system for endless compositions

 In your opinion, which reference sector does Project YX lie in?

-“I think my product is flexible to fit various sectors, but specially the sustainability, customization, vertical gardens and home décor categories.”
+“I think YX Planter is flexible to fit various sectors, but specially the sustainability, customization, vertical gardens and home décor categories.”